-- 1. How does the blanket help her to stay warm?
-It stops the heat from her body leaving - 2.
-Do you think a blanket should be included in the table above showing the SOURCES of heat energy?
+1. How does the blanket help her to stay warm?
+2. Do you think a blanket should be included in the table above showing the SOURCES of heat energy?
 Complete the sentence below by drawing a line through the option you do not want.
 Then write an explanation for your choice: